WellthCare

 The ACA, Essential Health Benefits, and Pharmacy Coverage

-The Affordable Care Act (ACA) plays a defining role.
+The ACA is key here.
 For small group plans (typically employers with 1-50 employees, though some states extend to 100) sold on the Small Business Health Options Program (SHOP) marketplace or off-exchange, the ACA mandates coverage of ten "Essential Health Benefits" (EHBs).
 Prescription drugs are one of these ten categories.
-Therefore, an ACA-compliant small group major medical plan must include a prescription drug benefit, which inherently operates with a formulary.
+So an ACA-compliant small group major medical plan must include a prescription drug benefit, which inherently includes a formulary.

 For large group plans (generally 51+ employees) and self-funded plans of any size, the ACA does not require coverage of the EHBs.
-However, due to market norms and employee demand, the overwhelming majority include robust pharmacy benefits.
-The absence of a drug benefit in a large employer's primary medical plan would be a significant competitive disadvantage in talent recruitment and retention.
+But due to market norms and employee demand, the overwhelming majority include strong pharmacy benefits.
+A large employer without drug coverage would struggle to compete for talent.

 Strategic Considerations and the WellthCare Ecosystem Model

-For instance, the WellthCare ecosystem reimagines this relationship.
+For instance, the WellthCare ecosystem changes this relationship.
 While a standard formulary is a passive list, WellthCare integrates pharmacy directly into a proactive Health-to-Wealth system.
 Its WellthCare Pharmacy™ component acts as a transparent, aligned PBM replacement.
-More strategically, medication adherence and smart drug utilization become tracked, preventive health actions within the platform.
-This data feeds the proprietary WellthCare Readiness Index™, which can analyze actual medication usage against transparent pharmacy pricing to prove savings opportunities-moving the conversation from simply having a formulary to optimizing its economics and health impact.
+Strategically, medication adherence and smart drug use are tracked as preventive health actions within the platform.
+This data feeds the proprietary WellthCare Readiness Index™, which analyzes actual medication usage against transparent pharmacy pricing to prove savings opportunities — shifting the focus from just having a formulary to optimizing its economics and health impact.

 Key Compliance and Employee Communication Points

-If a plan does include prescription drug coverage (and thus a formulary), administrators must manage it compliantly:
+If a plan includes prescription drug coverage (and thus a formulary), here are the compliance must-dos:

 • ERISA & SPDs: The Summary Plan Description (SPD) must clearly describe the pharmacy benefit, including how the formulary works, cost-sharing, and procedures for exceptions.

-• HIPAA: Pharmacy data is Protected Health Information (PHI), requiring robust safeguards.
+• HIPAA: Pharmacy data is Protected Health Information (PHI), requiring strong safeguards.

 • Formulary Changes: Plans/PBMs can change formularies, but members generally must be given at least 60 days' notice before a change that negatively affects them (like removing a drug).